-The guidance is important because many EU citizens have been forced to leave the UK for an extended period in 2020 due to the COVID-19 pandemic.
-This doesn’t really matter to anyone who has settled status (or qualifies for it): as they have already completed their five-year “continuous qualifying period”, they are entitled to leave the UK for up to five years without their right to live here lapsing.
+The guidance is important because many EEA citizens have been forced to leave the UK for an extended period due to the pandemic.
+Such absences don’t really matter to anyone who has settled status (or qualifies for it): as they have already completed their five-year “continuous qualifying period”, they are entitled to leave the UK for up to five years without their right to live here lapsing.

 But as we’ve mentioned before, absences from the UK can be important to someone with less than five years of residence: those with pre-settled status (or who qualify for it).
-If they are absent from the UK for more than six months, they may lose the right to upgrade to settled status if they don’t return to the UK before 31 December 2020.
-And even if they do return before that date, their continuous qualifying period of five years needed for settled status would be broken — they would need to start a new qualifying period and wait a full five years before being able to upgrade.
+If they are absent from the UK for more than six months, they may have lost the right to upgrade to settled status if they didn’t return to the UK before 31 December 2020.
+And even if they did return before that date, their continuous qualifying period of five years needed for settled status would be broken by the absence, so they would need to start a new qualifying period and wait a full five years before being able to upgrade.

 Exceptions to the six-month rule

 There is a general rule within the Settlement Scheme that: